 On some Macs running java 1.7 (Mountain Lion??), doing things like trying to open the table or statistics windows can give you a stack trace like:

-Exception in thread "AWT-EventQueue-0" java.lang.NullPointerException at uk.ac.starlink.topcat.SizingScrollPane.getConfig(SizingScrollPane.java:81) at uk.ac.starlink.topcat.SizingScrollPane.getPreferredSize(SizingScrollPane.java:40) ...I can't tell if this is my fault or OSX's, but it will be fixed in the next release after v3.9.
-Until then, you can use a pre-release version with the fix, from the usual place.
+Exception in thread "AWT-EventQueue-0" java.lang.NullPointerException at uk.ac.starlink.topcat.SizingScrollPane.getConfig(SizingScrollPane.java:81) at uk.ac.starlink.topcat.SizingScrollPane.getPreferredSize(SizingScrollPane.java:40) ...I can't tell if this is my fault or OSX's, but it is fixed in version 4.0 and later.